 Learn a bit about each ingredient and the function it performs in the finished product.

-Flour Provides Recipe Foundation
+Flour Provides the Recipe Foundation

 Flour gives the structure for the product.
 The gluten, or protein, in flour, combines to form a web that traps air bubbles and sets.
 Starch in flour sets as it heats to add to and support the structure.
 In cakes, cookies, and quick breads, we want little gluten formation, which makes products tough.
 Fats and sugars help prevent gluten formation.